Address Advisory

 City Comprehensive Plan

-The City of Huntington Comprehensive Plan represents the cumulative results of the efforts of a public planning process involving the residents of Huntington, community stakeholders, public and private institutions, and public officials.
-The hard work of these participants in the overall
+The City of Huntington Comprehensive Plan represents the cumulative results of a public planning process involving residents, community stakeholders, public and private institutions, and elected officials.
+This document reflects the dedication of all participants and honors the City’s unique history while establishing a vision for a prosperous future for both residents and visitors for generations to come.

-Although not individually recognized, sincere thanks are extended to everyone who provided input into this document.
-Their interest and suggestions have helped create a plan that represents the wishes of Huntington’s residents, and without them, this plan would not have been possible.
+While not individually named, we offer sincere thanks to everyone who contributed ideas and feedback.
+Their participation has helped create a plan that embodies the values and aspirations of Huntington’s citizens.
+Without their involvement, this plan would not have been possible.

 Long-Term Control Plan (LTCP)